 If You are purchasing a policy on behalf of another person, group or team (‘The Insured’), it is Your responsibility to ensure that the duty of disclosure is met for the insured for whom cover is being purchased.
-It is also Your obligation to ensure that each person on whose behalf insurance has been purchased is aware of the full details of the cover.
+It is also Your obligation to ensure that The Insured on whose behalf insurance has been purchased is aware of the full details of the cover.
 We are unable to accept responsibility for loss should a claim be rejected due to the non-disclosure by or on behalf The Insured.

 To comply with data protection legislation and in connection with servicing Your policy in any way, should You require Us to deal with, communicate to or take instruction from someone else other than the person named on the policy, You must give Us Your express permission to deal with the other party and must put this in writing or email.
 You can withdraw this permission at any time by advising Us in writing or by email.

 You and anyone on whose behalf You purchase Our insurance must be a permanent resident of the United Kingdom, unless otherwise agreed.

 Policy information will be issued in a timely manner.
 Your policy documentation comprises of an Insurance Schedule and Insurance Booklet that will confirm the basis of cover, give details of the insurer and how to make a claim.